publiccodenet/about/activities/member-relations/identify-potential-codebase.md

 We could research existing codebases that public organizations (or other third parties) are currently, or want to in the future, reuse widely as public code but which struggle with:

-* stewardship (i.e. lack of neutral third party to manage codebase and maintain minimum standards)
+* stewardship (for example, a lack of neutral third party to manage codebase and maintain minimum standards)
-* quality (i.e. low reusability or lack of appropriate documentation for the codebase)
+* quality (for example, low reusability or lack of appropriate documentation for the codebase)
-* community (i.e. no support for an active and long-term community around the codebase)
+* community (for example, no support for an active and long-term community around the codebase)
-* product (i.e. no active marketing to ensure wider reuse of and engagement around the codebase)
+* product (for example, no active marketing to ensure wider reuse of and engagement around the codebase)
-* support (i.e. no technical, procurement or legal support for replication of the codebase)
+* support (for example, no technical, procurement or legal support for replication of the codebase)